talkjs/talkjs-examples/howtos/how-to-make-clickable-tabs-for-conversations/README.md

 ## How to run the tutorial

 1. Clone or download the project.
-2. Go to the **Roles** tab of your TalkJS dashboard.
-In the **Custom message actions** section of the "default" role settings, add a new custom conversation action with a name of "openTab" and a label of "Open Tab".
+2. Go to the **Chat UI** tab of your TalkJS dashboard.
+In the **Custom message actions** section of the "default" role settings, add a new custom conversation action with a name of "openTab" and a label of "Open tab".
 3. Replace `<APP_ID>` and `<SECRET_KEY>` in `index.html` and `seed-users.js` with the values found in your [TalkJS dashboard](https://talkjs.com/dashboard/login).
 4. Run `npm install` to install dependencies.
 5. Run `npm start` to create example users for the demo.